Andy McGann

-Andy McGann (1928-2004) was an Irish-American fiddle player and a celebrated exponent of Sligo-style fiddling.
+Andy McGann (October 5, 1928 – July 13, 2004) was an Irish-American fiddle player and a celebrated exponent of Sligo-style fiddling.
 He was born in New York to immigrant parents from County Sligo, living first in west Harlem before moving as a child to Mott Haven in the Bronx.
 McGann received violin instruction from Catherine Brennan Grant, a teacher grounded in both classical and Irish traditional music, and played in parochial school orchestras.
-He also got informal instruction and encouragement from County Sligo fiddle great Michael Coleman, who was a friend of the family.
+He also got informal instruction and encouragement from County Sligo fiddler Michael Coleman, who was a friend of the family.
 At a very young age, McGann found a place among the elite of New York's Sligo-style fiddle players, including Coleman, Paddy Killoran, Martin Wynne, Louis Quinn and James "Lad" O'Beirne.
 In the 1950s, McGann formed a partnership with Longford-born fiddler Paddy Reynolds.
 With Reynolds and others, McGann played with The New York Céilí Band, an all-star group that traveled to Ireland in 1960 to compete at the All-Ireland fleadh cheoil in Boyle, County Roscommon.

 McGann's first studio recording was the 1965 LP A Tribute to Michael Coleman with button accordionist Joe Burke and piano accompanist Felix Dolan.
-When Shanachie Records was established in the 1970s, McGann released a solo recording and a duet album with Paddy Reynolds - both with guitar backing from Paul Brady - as well as The Funny Reel, a reunion LP with Burke and Dolan.
+When Shanachie Records was established in the 1970s, McGann released a solo recording and a duet album with Paddy Reynolds – both with guitar backing from Paul Brady – as well as The Funny Reel, a reunion LP with Burke and Dolan.